UCD-pbio-rclub/Rclub-r4ds_Seungmo.Kim/R-club-May-10/Assignment_Kim.Seungmo_05102017.md

 ```
 ##  [1]  2  4  6  5  7  9  8 10 12 11
 ```
-The elements of the small vector are recycled until all elements of the long vector are manipulated by the operator.
+The elements of the smaller vector are recycled until all elements of the longer vector are manipulated by the operator.

 ```r